Israel – Belgium Tax Treaty

 In March 2024, Belgium officially announced the Royal Decree No. 2022041540, as published in the Belgian Official Gazette.
 This decree will take effect starting from 2025 and outlines two key provisions: Firstly, it specifies the implementation of a zero percent income tax rate on specific sources of income such as pension income, other replacement income, and unemployment income for taxpayers earning up to 10,160 euros (US$11,031).
 Additionally, it details an increase in the basic deduction from 236 euros (US$256) to 237 euros (US$257).

-Israel-Belgium relations
+Israel-Belgium Relations

 Diplomatic relations between Israel and Belgium were established in 1950, and since then, the two nations have been closely tied.
-The Belgian Prime minister visited Israel in 2017.
-Israeli university students travel to Belgium every year to study at Belgian Universities and vice versa.
-Belgium also provides opportunities for Israeli students to earn scholarships to study in Belgium.
-In 2021 Israel exported €1.20 billion in goods and services to Belgium.
-Belgium exports about €3 billion to Israel.
-The main export between the two countries is diamonds, with Israel exporting €445.8 million to Belgium.
-Belgium exports about €1 billion in diamonds to Israel (2021).
+Belgium provides opportunities for Israeli students to earn scholarships to study in Belgium.
+In 2022 Israel exported €1.21 billion in goods and services to Belgium.
+Belgium exports about €3.43 billion to Israel.
+The main export between the two countries is diamonds, with Israel exporting €480 million to Belgium.
+Belgium exports about €1.14 billion in diamonds to Israel in 2022.

 Details about the Embassy of Israel in Belgium